-47. Superiority and Predominance For The Restitution/Monetary Relief Sub-Class.
+52. Superiority and Predominance For The Restitution/Monetary Relief Sub-Class.
 While Plaintiff specifically states that certification pursuant to Ohio Civ.
 R. Proc.
 23(b)(2) is proper by itself for this entire action because monetary damages in the form of restitution is merely incidental to the declaratory and injunctive relief sought, Plaintiff alternatively alleges that certification of the Restitution/Monetary Relief Sub-Class and the Ohio State Sub-Class defined above is likewise proper under Ohio R Civ P. 23(b)(3).
 Specifically, common issues of fact and law as set forth above predominate over any individual issues that may exist.
-Furthermore, a Class Action is superior to other available methods for a fair and efficient adjudication of this controversy because joinder of all members of the class is impractical, and adjudication of the claims alleged herein on a Class basis rather than an individual basis, especially where, as here, the amount of damages for each claim are small compared to the burden and expense that would be incurred if each claim was litigated individually.
+Furthermore, a Class Action is superior to other available methods for a fair and efficient adjudication of this action as a Class is properly manageable, The interests of judicial economy favor adjudication of the claims alleged herein on a Class basis rather than an individual basis, especially where, as here, the amount of damages for each claim are small compared to the burden and expense that would be incurred if each claim was litigated individually.

-48. Further, and in the alternative, Ohio.
+53. Further, and in the alternative, Ohio.
 R. Civ.
 Proc.
 23(c)(4) permits an action to be maintained as a class action with respect to only particular issues, and the common questions of law and fact set forth above raise issues which are appropriate for class treatment pursuant to Ohio.
 R. Civ.
 Proc.
 23(c)(4).

-COUNT ONE

-DECLARATORY JUDGMENT
+COUNT ONE DECLARATORY JUDGMENT